Supporting open access

 Our list of article publication charges (APCs) is publicly available and downloadable here.

 3. We are investing in capacity-building to remain one of the fastest-growing open access publishers.
-In 2018 we published 26% more open access articles than the previous year.
+In 2019 we published over 40% more open access articles than the previous year.

-4. Over 70% of the journals we launched in the past three years are fully open access, bringing the total to over 250 gold OA journals.
-These sit alongside 1900 hybrid journals that already offer the option to publish open access.
+4. In 2019 we launched 100 brand new gold open access journals, bringing the total to over 370 Elsevier-published fully OA titles.
+These sit alongside more than 1900 hybrid journals that already offer the option to publish open access.

 5. We continue to evolve, explore and create new OA options to fit our authors’ needs.
 This includes experimenting with open access mirror journals, as well as the possibility to publish alternative article types such as data, methods, software and hardware in journals dedicated to these research elements.

-7. We work closely with funders and institutions around the world, supporting researchers through agreements in Norway, Finland, Italy, UK, Portugal, Japan, the US and others to make articles open access.
+7. We work closely with funders and institutions around the world, supporting researchers through agreements such as in Qatar, Sweden, Ireland, the US and others to make articles open access.
 We also invest in improving our systems and processes to make authors aware of these agreements and of their compliant options during their publishing journey.

-10. We support over 600 research institutions to build their own open access programs by providing them with the infrastructure to do so using Digital Commons.
-Over 3 million such open access articles are surfaced via Digital Commons and have been shared more than half a billion times.
+10. We support nearly 600 institutions around the globe to build their own open access programs by providing them with a cloud-hosted infrastructure to do so using Digital Commons.
+More than 4.3 million open access articles are surfaced via Digital Commons and have been shared nearly a billion times.